UBC-MDS/DSCI_522_Bee_Count_Comparison_Group_26/docs/report_bee.md

 <img src="../src/figures/bee_df_violin.png" title="Figure 3.
 The distribution of bee counts with the mean and median" alt="Figure 3.
 The distribution of bee counts with the mean and median" width="80%" />

-Figure 3.
-The distribution of bee counts with the mean and median

 The below figure shows the jitter plot for the number of bees collected at each site.
 The hypothesis testing would be required to find out whether the number of bees collected at each site is different from one another.

 <img src="../src/figures/bee_df_jitter.png" title="Figure 4.
 The distribution of the bees collected on different sites" alt="Figure 4.
 The distribution of the bees collected on different sites" width="100%" />

-Figure 4.
-The distribution of the bees collected on different sites

 The histograms and the violin plots show that the data is skewed to the right because most counts are zero.
 Even if the response variable was